oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 In all cases, as of this writing, browsers ultimately store data in plain text on the filesystem.
 Even if an application does not suffer from an XSS attack, other software on the computer may be able to read the filesystem and exfiltrate tokens from the storage.

 The {{WebCrypto}} API provides a mechanism for JavaScript code to generate a private key, as well as an option for that key to be non-exportable.
 A JavaScript application could then use this API to encrypt and decrypt tokens before storing them.
-However, the WebCrypto specification only ensures that the key is not exportable to the browser code, but does not place any requirements on the underlying storage of the key itself with the operating system.
+However, the {{WebCrypto}} specification only ensures that the key is not exportable to the browser code, but does not place any requirements on the underlying storage of the key itself with the operating system.
 As such, a non-exportable key cannot be relied on as a way to protect against exfiltration from the underlying filesystem.

 In order to protect against token exfiltration from the filesystem, the encryption keys would need to be stored somewhere other than the filesystem, such as on a remote server.
 This introduces new complexity for a purely browser-based app, and is out of scope of this document.